polyflix/.github/profile/README.md

 ## I found a security issue

 I case you want to communicate a security issue on this project, please get more details on our [security page](https://github.com/polyflix/polyflix/security)

+## Contact

+If you have any questions, feel free to contact us on [Discord](https://discord.gg/AMDF6sQnTN).